Find out what it means to Encounter Lent with these theological and scriptural reflections.

-Our parishes are our spiritual homes-they are the center of our communities’ journey of faith.
+Our parishes are our spiritual homes — they are the center of our communities’ journey of faith.
 So, too, are parishes the center of CRS Rice Bowl.
 More than 10,000 parishes across the United States participate each Lent to enrich their parishioners’ Lenten experiences through the traditional practices of prayer, fasting and almsgiving.
 And it’s easy to get involved.
+Read on to find all of our CRS Rice Bowl resources for parishes.

 - This Blessing to Begin the Lenten Journey can be used at Mass or during a prayer service.